cirosantilli/markdown-style-guide/README.md

             - item 21
             - item 22

+- Either:

-- Either separate all list items of a list by newlines, or don't separate any of them, but never mix both, which is unspecified what happens in mixed cases.
+    - separate all list items of a list by empty lines to generate `<li><p>`
+    - don't separate any of them by empty lines to generate only `<li>`

+    Never mix both, which is unspecified.

+    Good:

+        - a

+        - b

+        - c

+    Good:

+        - a
+        - b
+        - c

+    Bad:

+        - a

+        - b
+        - c

     If you absolutely need a mixed case, use raw HTML.

-    TODO understand this point better.
-The standard is underspecified here.
+- nested lists.
+TODO understand this point better

     Good: